-\$1,026 million
+\$1,345 million

 A significant amount of transportation funding comes from the federal government.
 Federal funding is generated by the federal fuel tax - 18.4 cents per gallon for gasoline and 24.4 cents per gallon for diesel.
 Other sources include various taxes on tires, heavy truck and trailer sales, heavy vehicle use tax and general revenue.
 These revenues are distributed to the states based on formulas prescribed by federal law through transportation funding acts.
-The current transportation funding act, Fixing America's Surface Transportation (FAST) Act, authorized federal programs for the five-year period from 2016-2020.
+The previous transportation funding act, Fixing America's Surface Transportation (FAST) Act, authorized federal programs for the five-year period from 2016-2020.
 It expired Sept.
 30, 2020, but was extended for another year by continuing resolution.
+In Nov.
+2021, the federal transportation bill, called the Infrastructure Investment and Jobs Act (IIJA), was reauthorized.
+The new bill is estimated to increase federal funding to Missouri approximately 25% for the next five years.

 The majority of federal revenue is dedicated to pay for a share of eligible highway improvement costs.
 The federal share for the eligible costs is typically 80%, with the state or local government providing a 20% match.
 The amount of federal funding available is fixed, so some eligible costs may not receive reimbursement.
 The federal share for the eligible costs is typically 80%, with the state or local government providing a 20% match.